 He also invested in a milling machine.
 You don’t often see them in breweries of this size because they’re enormous beasts, they cost about the same as a Lamborghini Huracan, and it’s easy to outsource the milling.
 But it’s a price you pay if you want to be ikkan-zukuri.

 Oku-san makes some of the most natural sake around.
 He says “if it’s not junmai, I’m not interested”, and he stopped all filtering several years ago.
-His sakes are typically full-bodied and complex, often helped by the fact that he holds them back to develop, sometimes for years, until he believes they’re in perfect drinking condition.
+His sakes typically have layers upon layers of flavor and a moreish streak of acidity.
+Some are held back to develop for years until he believes they’re in perfect drinking condition